-Mandatory for all first-year students, AlcoholEdu is an online alcohol education and prevention program.
+Mandatory for all first-year and transfer students, AlcoholEdu/Haven is an online alcohol education and sexual assault prevention program.
 Completion of Parts 1 and 2, including achieving a grade of at least 75 on the AlcoholEdu exam, is a college requirement as well as a requirement for completing FCIQ 101 Foundations of Inquiry.
-Transfer students are NOT REQUIRED to complete AlcoholEdu.

 Living Learning and Commuter Communities